mavlink/mavlink-devguide/en/README.md

 MAVLink follows a modern hybrid publish-subscribe and point-to-point design pattern: Data streams are sent / published as **topics** while configuration sub-protocols such as the [mission protocol](protocol/mission.md) or [parameter protocol](protocol/parameter.md) are point-to-point with retransmission.

-> **Tip** Because MAVLink doesn't require any additional framing it is very well suited for applications with very limited communication bandwidth.

 Messages are [defined within XML files](messages/README.md) Each XML file defines the message set supported by a particular system, also referred to as a "dialect".
 The reference message set that is implemented by *most* ground control stations and autopilots is defined in [common.xml](messages/common.md) (most dialects *build on top of* this definition).